wsz82/SimilarWordsGenerator_desktop_application_JavaFX/readme.md

 ## Description

 A project for desktop application for generating words.
-It bases on library added to Central Repository.
-There are two core classes: Analyser and Generator.
-First is responsible for analysing an input, second makes new words.
+It bases on library io.github.wsz82:similar-words-generator:1.2 added to Central Repository.
-Builder design pattern is used for creating parameters for Generator.
 Memento pattern is to restore settings after closing the application.

 ## Installation